egrommet/Computational-Journalism-Publishers-Workbench/GettingStartedFedora.md

     $ git clone http://github.com/znmeb/Computational-Journalism-Publishers-Workbench
     $ cd Computational-Journalism-Publishers-Workbench
     $ ./install-platform.bash
+    $ ./updateos.bash
     ```
 1. The update will take quite a while.
-The machine will reboot after all the platform components have been installed.
+After it has finished, reboot the virtual machine.
-1. When it comes back up, log in again.
+1. When the virtual machine comes back up, log in again.
 In the VirtualBox 'Devices' menu, select 'Install guest additions'.
 Press the ***'Cancel'*** button if you are asked to open the media with the File Manager or run it.
 1. Open a terminal and type

     ```
+    $ cd Computational-Journalism-Publishers-Workbench
     $ ./VirtualBoxSetup.bash
     ```
 1. The script will install the VirtualBox guest additions.
 Then the virtual machine will shut down.